machineash/legacy-workflow-automation/README.md

 So, what do we do about it?

-Legacy sysytems are not documented extensively with detail available with the click of a button or a simple Google search.
+Legacy systems are not documented extensively with detail available with the click of a button or a simple Google search.

 But there are a variety of methods to tackle this problem.